To give you the best homeschool conference experience possible on April 1-2, we’ve collected these helpful tips:

 Many first-time attendees report being overwhelmed at first by the sheer size of our vendor hall – let alone visiting with each booth!

-Also, take time to visit personally with the people at the booth.
+Also, take a moment to visit personally with the people at the booth.
 Many of them are homeschoolers too, and have been in your shoes at some point in their lives!

 9. Plan for meals.